How Interest Rates Impact Spokane Home Prices

 - 3 min read

-Homeowners and buyers in Spokane are asking one big question in 2025: “How do interest rates affect home prices in our area?”
+Homeowners and buyers in Spokane are asking one big question in 2026: “How do interest rates affect home prices in our area?”
 With mortgage rates shifting dramatically over the past few years, it's no surprise that people want to understand how these changes translate into real-world impacts on their home’s value or purchasing power.
 Whether you're preparing to sell, thinking of buying, or simply staying informed, this blog breaks it all down in simple terms.
 As a dedicated Spokane real estate agent, I’m writing this to help you understand how mortgage interest rates impact local home prices and what that means for your buying or selling strategy.
+The following market stats are based on Spokane County as a whole, as this provides a better, wider view of our local area.

 Why Interest Rates Affect Home Prices